lynnlangit/gcp-for-bioinformatics/README.md

 [![Welcome to GCP for Bioinformatics](http://img.youtube.com/vi/YoFkSVDlN6k/0.jpg)](http://www.youtube.com/watch?v=YoFkSVDlN6k "Welcome to GCP for Bioinformatics")

-NOTE: Each page of this Repo [Topics list](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md) includes the following:
+Each page of this Repo (see [all topics listed](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md)) includes the following:
-1. A short description of why, what, how to use the ☁️GCP service
+1. A short description of why, what and how to use the ☁️GCP service covered on that page
-2. A short linked screencast showing how to use the ☁️GCP service.
-Here is the link to all of the screencasts for this Repo - as a [YouTube playlist](https://www.youtube.com/playlist?list=PL4Q4HssKcxYvcixWS08UFaYIH7y4IAV0z)
+2. A short linked 📺screencast showing how to use the ☁️GCP service.

+Link to [YouTube playlist](https://www.youtube.com/playlist?list=PL4Q4HssKcxYvcixWS08UFaYIH7y4IAV0z) of all of the 📺screencasts

 -----

 ### Diagram of key GCP Services for Bioinformatics

 Shown below is a basic pattern for performing genomic analysis jobs (also called pipelines or workflows) on ☁️ GCP.
 Each blue icon represents a type of ☁️GCP service.
 In this guide, you'll read how to get started with the services shown below.
-In addition to the topic coverage, listed below a direct set of links to answer the most commonly asked questions.

 [![gcp-bioinformatics](/images/main.png)]()